helixhorned/ljremarkable/README.md

 ### Putting it together

 For connecting the Pi to the rM, a USB cable can be used initially.
 Experimental evidence suggests better chance of working with thicker, shorter cables.
-On my Pi4 (but not the Pi3), using the cable shipped with the rM fails, with Linux reporting in `dmesg`:
+On my Pi 4 (but not the Pi 3), using the cable shipped with the rM fails, with Linux reporting in `dmesg`:

     usb 1-1-port1: Cannot enable.
 Maybe the USB cable is bad?